Learn how to contribute useful code to the table generator tab, by topic.

 Currently there are two JavaScript functions to create HTML blocks

-• simpleBlock which creates a block like the FREQ block which says “FREQ” when dragged and has a delete button
+block which says “FREQ” when dragged and has a delete

 } else if (draggableId.includes("mean")) {